University of Georgia vs Abraham Baldwin Agricultural College

 The Verdict

-University of Georgia significantly outperforms Abraham Baldwin Agricultural College on financial ROI (88 vs 20).
-The 68-point gap reflects meaningfully better outcomes in earnings relative to cost.
-Unless Abraham Baldwin Agricultural College offers something compelling for your specific situation - a top program in your major, a full scholarship, or non-financial factors that matter to you - the data favors University of Georgia.
+On the money, this one isn't close: University of Georgia clearly outperforms Abraham Baldwin Agricultural College (88 vs 20), a 68-point gap driven by better earnings for what graduates paid.
+Unless Abraham Baldwin Agricultural College brings something that matters to you specifically - a standout program in your major, a full scholarship, or reasons beyond the money - the data points to University of Georgia.

 Want to personalize these numbers?